brodycj/sql-promise-helper/README.md

 **GENERAL NOTE:** Use of `const` and `let` may not work with some older browsers and devices.
 Possible solutions include:
 - Just use `var` instead.
 - Use a tool like BabelJS (commonly used with JSPM, RollupJS, WebPack, etc.)

+## Test TODOs

+- Timing (callbacks should NOT be received in the same tick in case of abort or commit)
+- attempt to call executeStatement/abort/commit after abort or commit (should throw)